 Req.
-No Security Requirements Security Class MA- 01 Where an application's user interface password is used for login authentication, the initial password or factory reset password is unique to each device in the product family. ory for

-Req.
-No Security Requirements Security Class MA- 02 Password entry follows industry standard practice.
-Mandat ory for all classes MA- 03 The mobile application ensures that any related databases or files are either tamper resistant or restricted in their access.
+Security Requirements Security Class MA-01 Where an application's user interface password is used for login authentication, the initial password or factory reset password is unique to each device in the product family.
+Mandatory for all classes MA-02 Password entry follows industry standard practice.
+Mandatory for all classes MA-03 The mobile application ensures that any related databases or files are either tamper resistant or restricted in their access.
 Upon detection of tampering of the databases or files, they are re-initialized.
-Mandat ory for Class 1 and above MA- 04 Where the application communicates with a product related remote server(s), or device, it does so over a secure connection.
-Mandat ory for Class 1 and above MA- 05 The product securely stores any passwords using an industry standard cryptographic algorithm.
-Mandat ory for Class 1 and above MA- 06 Where passwords are entered on a user interface, the actual pass phrase is obscured by default to prevent the capture of passwords.
-Mandat ory for Class 1 and above MA- 07 All data being transferred over interfaces should be validated where appropriate.
+Mandatory for Class 1 and above MA-04 Where the application communicates with a product related remote server(s), or device, it does so over a secure connection.
+Mandatory for Class 1 and above MA-05 The product securely stores any passwords using an industry standard cryptographic algorithm.
+Mandatory for Class 1 and above MA-06 Where passwords are entered on a user interface, the actual pass phrase is obscured by default to prevent the capture of passwords.
+Mandatory for Class 1 and above MA-07 All data being transferred over interfaces should be validated where appropriate.
 This could include checking the data type, length, format, range, authenticity, origin and frequency.
-Mandat ory for Class 1 and above MA- 08 Secure Administration Interfaces; It is important that configuration management functionality is accessible only by authorized operators and administrators.
+Mandatory for Class 1 and above MA-08 Secure Administration Interfaces; It is important that configuration management functionality is accessible only by authorized operators and administrators.
 Enforce Strong Authentication over administration interfaces, for example, by using certificates.
-Mandat ory for Class 1 and above MA- 09 All application inputs and outputs are validated using for example a allowed list containing authorized origins of data and valid attributes of such data.
-Mandat ory for Class 1

-Req.
-No Security Requirements Security Class and above MA- 10 Mobile Apps should be developed using best practice secure coding techniques and server frameworks.
-Mandat ory for Class 1 and above MA- 11 App interface should provide a simple method (one to two clicks) to initiate any security update to the end device.
-Mandat ory for Class 1 and above MA- 12 Access to device functionality via a network/web browser interface in the initialized state should only be permitted after successful Authentication using current best practice secure cryptographic modules.
-Mandat ory for Class 1 and above MA- 13 Any personal data communicated between the mobile app and the device shall be encrypted.
+Mandatory for Class 1 and above MA-09 All application inputs and outputs are validated using for example a allowed list containing authorized origins of data and valid attributes of such data.
+Mandatory for Class 1 and above MA-10 Mobile Apps should be developed using best practice secure coding techniques and server frameworks.
+Mandatory for Class 1 and above MA-11 App interface should provide a simple method (one to two clicks) to initiate any security update to the end device.
+Mandatory for Class 1 and above MA-12 Access to device functionality via a network/web browser interface in the initialized state should only be permitted after successful Authentication using current best practice secure cryptographic modules.
+Mandatory for Class 1 and above MA-13 Any personal data communicated between the mobile app and the device shall be encrypted.
 Where the data includes sensitive personal data then the encryption must be appropriately secure.
-Mandat ory for Class 1 and above
+Mandatory for Class 1 and above